 If and when online casino gambling is approved in Virginia, online casino apps will play a major role.

-Casino apps offer the convenience of placing a wager any time, any day, from anywhere in Virginia, on your smartphone or tablet.
+As we've seen in other states (online casino apps in NJ are a great example) apps offer a great amount of convenience to players.
+If they're introduced in Virginia, you'll be able to place a wager any time, any day, from anywhere within state lines, on your smartphone or tablet.
 The casino gaming apps are easy to use, free to download and typically work with both iOS and Android devices.

 Online Slots: Whether you prefer three-reel or progressive machines, most of your favorite slot games at land-based casinos are available online, in addition to new titles with the latest graphics and animation.